 CIT has significant and ongoing curriculum modification and development needs in many areas including networking, security, game development, web technologies, project management, database development, systems analysis and design, and health informatics.
-Filling one or both of these positions will not only allow us to complete more of that curriculum development in a timely manner, but also allow us to develop curriculum that would otherwise be put on indefinite hold.
+Filling these positions will not only allow us to complete more of that curriculum development in a timely manner, but also allow us to develop curriculum that would otherwise be put on indefinite hold.
 For example, with the appropriate expertise our network security offerings could be expanded.
-Network security is still a growing field.
-CIT's security offerings are in such high demand that we currently have to hire inexperienced instructors to teach some sections of the four courses required in Lane's innovative Network Security Certificate.
-This year we offered at least three sections of each of the four courses.
-In addition, if we were to lose any of the current part-time instructors, it could significantly influence our ability to offer the Network Security Certificate.
-Health Informatics provides another example where additional full-time faculty will directly influence the number of and quality of courses that can be offered and students who can be served.
+CIT's offerings are in such high demand that we currently have to hire inexperienced instructors to teach some sections.
+In addition, if we were to lose many of the current part-time instructors, it could significantly influence our ability to offer our courses and programs.
+Health Informatics provides an example of a growth area where additional full-time faculty will directly influence the number of and quality of courses that can be offered and students who can be served.
 The more full-time faculty we have, the more innovative we can be.

 Over the past few years CIT has seen a tremendous FTE growth (38.47% in 2008-2009).
 In addition judging by Fall 2009 we have a similar substantial increase in store for 2009-2010 (a 31.61% increase over Fall 2008).
 The student FTE to Faculty FTE ratio has risen steadily by 20-25% per year.
 Revenue per FTE has increased while the Cost per FTE has decreased.
 While the cost effectiveness of CIT has steadily increased, it is not sustainable without filling additional faculty positions that will allow the department to offer enough courses to meet demand.
 We have hired at least seven part-time instructors this year who have not previously taught for CIT.
 Some of them do not have teaching experience.
-The more this has to be done to offer sections, the more it affects quality, retention, and contracted faculty workload.
+The more this has to be done to offer sections, the more it affects quality, retention, and contracted faculty workload